Absorbing the Arrow of Electromagnetic Radiation: Waves in Classical Electromagnetism

 In addition to the asymmetry between diverging and converging electromagnetic waves, there is a related asymmetry in electromagnetic phenomena that needs to be explained: radiation reaction.
 This asymmetry will not be our main focus, but we will discuss whether different proposals for explaining the wave asymmetry can also explain the asymmetry of radiation reaction.
 Here is the asymmetry: When a charged body accelerates, it emits radiation.
 That radiation carries energy and momentum.
 Because momentum is conserved, the change in field momentum is balanced by a change in momentum of the charged body (or whatever is accelerating it).
 This radiation reaction is a time-asymmetric phenomenon somewhat similar to friction.
 An accelerating charge will feel a reactive damping force that it would not feel if it were uncharged.
 The time reverse of this effect would be an anti-damping force where the field gives energy to the charge and helps it accelerate.
 That is not observed in nature.

-For extended charged bodies, we can explain radiation reaction by analyzing the way that electromagnetic waves propagate through bodies on their way out.\footnote{See \citet{rohrlich1999, rohrlich2000}; \citet[sec.\ 2.2]{gravitationalfield}.} If we can explain why electromagnetic waves diverge, we can explain radiation reaction.
+For extended charged bodies, we can explain radiation reaction by analyzing the way that electromagnetic waves propagate through bodies on their way out.\footnote{See \citet{rohrlich1999, rohrlich2000}; \citet[sec.\ 2.2]{gravitationalfield}.
+Note that the forces exerted by the electromagnetic field within an accelerating extended charged body balance both the energy lost to radiation and the energy transferred from the body to the electromagnetic field that surrounds it and travels along with it.} If we can explain why electromagnetic waves diverge, we can explain radiation reaction.
 For point charges, the situation is more complicated.
 Calculating the force on a point charge in classical electromagnetism is problematic because the electromagnetic field becomes infinitely strong as one approaches the charge (and the value of the field is undefined at the location of the charge).
 One could try stipulating that point charges do not notice their own fields and only experience the standard forces from the fields of other particles (via the Lorentz force law, $\vec{F}=q\vec{E}+\frac{q}{c}\vec{v}\times\vec{B}$), but then one would miss radiation reaction and have violations of both energy and momentum conservation.

 One way out of these troubles is to argue that there are no point charges in nature.\footnote{For discussion of this idea, see \citet[sec.\ 3]{arntzenius1993}; \citet[ch.\ 16]{jackson}; \citet[pg.\ 55--58, 117--118]{frisch2005}; \citet[pg.\ 145]{pietsch2012}; \citet[sec.\ 8]{positrons}; \citet[sec.\ 1.4]{wald2022}; \citet{fundamentalityoffields}.} Should one desire to work with point charges, there are a variety of strategies available for patching up classical electromagnetism.
 For example, one might replace the Lorentz force law with the Lorentz-Dirac force law,\footnote{See \citet{Dirac:1938aa}; \citet{Wheeler:1945aa}; \citet[sec.\ 3.3]{frisch2005}; \citet[sec.\ 3]{earman2011}; \citet{Kiessling:2011ab}; \citet[sec.\ 3.1]{lazarovici2018}.} which can be written in outline as